Box2128/getdata-016/README.md

 (Note to reader: make sure that you have the dplyr package installed in R prior to running the analysis script.
 Successful execution of the analysis script depends on the presence of this package.)

-**Codebook**
+**Codebook File**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Open the codebook (codebook.md) to find descriptions of each of the variables in the tidy data set, as well as possible values or ranges of values for each variables.
+Open the codebook (codebook.md) to find descriptions of each of the variables in the tidy data set, as well as possible values or ranges of values for each variables.